Reply to Critics

 - Is The Heartland Institute funded by the Koch Brothers?

 The Charles G. Koch Foundation in 2012 donated $25,000 to Heartland to support our work promoting free-market health care solutions, not climate issues.
 That is a paltry sum (0.36 percent) in our organization’s $7 million budget.
-That single donation — to support our work on health care issues — was the only Koch-connected contribution to Heartland over the last 15 years.
+That single donation — to support our work on health care issues — was the only Koch-connected contribution to Heartland in nearly two decades.
 [Important note: Heartland didn’t begin to support and promote scientists who are skeptical of human-caused climate catastrophe until 2008.]

 The “Koch Brothers” generously support many nonprofit organizations that promote free markets and individual liberty.
 The Heartland Institute is not among them.
 Our policy positions, at any rate, are based on principle.
 We are not a “pay to play” organization.